-I was born and brought up in Hull and the surrounding towns and my first recollection of baking was Christmas baking with my grandmother.
-I now realise that she did indeed have a significant part to play in my love of baking.
-She was a true home cook and never used a recipe book.
-The first thing she taught me to bake was a custard tart.
+I was born and brought up in Hull and the surrounding towns and my first recollection of baking and cooking was alongside my grandmother particularly at Christmas time.
+I now realise she did have a significant part to play in my love of food.
+She was a true home cook and I never saw her use a recipe book.
+The first thing she taught me to make was a custard tart.

 I continued at school until I was 16 after which I took various secretarial jobs until I finally obtained a position as a GP practice manager and by the time I retired in 2007; I had worked in the NHS for 36 years.
 I have always baked and cooked for my family but was certainly not known for my culinary skills until I took up baking after my retirement.
-In the late 1990’s I moved across the river Humber and now live in Barton upon Humber with my husband Tim.
+In the late 1990's I moved across the river Humber and now live in Barton upon Humber with my husband Tim.
 We were fortunate to find a house with a large garden in which I grow a variety of vegetables and fruit.
 I love fresh ingredients and use them as often as I can in my baking and cooking.
-We also have an area dedicated to poultry where we have several chickens, guinea fowl and in the Autumn we have turkeys which we rear for the Christmas table!!
-We have 8 grandchildren who visit us frequently and who each are developing their own baking skills.
+We also have an area dedicated to poultry where we have several chickens and guinea fowl!
+We have 9 grandchildren who visit us frequently and who each are developing their own baking skills.

 I love cooking and baking and realised quite early on that the more you know about baking the more skills there are to learn.
 I have tried to improve my baking skills in any way I can by accessing information from books, the Internet, demonstrations and You Tube videos.
 I now bake every day whether it be bread, cake or patisserie.